Reduce your stress with these organization and planning tips for Thanksgiving dinner.

 - Brown Bag Thankful Tree

-Do you have any tips for making holiday dinner preparations go a little smoother?
+Do you have any tips for making your Thanksgiving feast preparations go a little smoother?